VIJAYADITYARV/FDFS-movie-ticket-alert/README.md

-# 🎬 Movie Ticket Instant Alert
+# 🎬 Movie Ticket Instant Alert - FDFS

 ## Why This Exists

 I built this because I personally faced this problem.

-While trying to book tickets for a Tamil movie, the tickets opened suddenly and got sold out very fast.
+While trying to book tickets for a movie, the tickets opened suddenly and got sold out very fast.
-BookMyShow notifications were delayed, and manually refreshing the page was frustrating.
+BookMyShow notifications were delayed, and manually looking into or refreshing the page was frustrating.

 So, just for fun and out of necessity, I built this small tool in about an hour to solve **my own problem**.